ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 * Minor fixes in examples.

-* Added more examples with Hybrid Settings.
+* Added more examples with hybrid settings.

 * Updated CBOR abbreviations for a more efficient use of codepoints.